TheRealMarcusChiu/personal-website-2/content/tinkering/2025-08-15/index.md

 First, I needed to download the Bible.
 There are many versions out there, so I'll start with ESV.
 But I can't just download any Bible, I needed one that delimits the book, chapter, and verses.

 Finding a good source was surprisingly hard.
-But I've ended up stumbling on this goldmine: https://github.com/jadenzaleski/BibleTranslations.
+But I've ended up stumbling upon this goldmine: https://github.com/jadenzaleski/BibleTranslations.

 The JSON format looks something like this: